Zephyr-Zen/Cybersecurity-Journey/glossary.md

 - **SOC (Security Operations Centre):** A centralised unit responsible for managing and responding to cybersecurity threats.
 - **Subnetting:** Splitting up a network into smaller networks.
 ## T
+- **TCP (Transmission Control Protocol):** A protocol at the transport layer of the OSI model that forms a constant connection between two devices for the duration it takes for the data to be sent/recieved.
+It checks the data to make sure it's all been recieved and is assembled in the correct order.
 - **Threat Modeling:** A process in which threats to account for in software development/support are identified and categorised.
 ## U
+- **User Datagram Protocol:** A protocol at the transport layer of the OSI model that sends data but does not check if it's recieved by the target device.
 - **Unit Tests:** Tests that are conducted on single components of an application to ensure they are working correctly and can include security checks.
 ## V
 - **Vulnerability Scan:** Identify weaknesses within an application and it's resources such as the libraries it uses.